whosonfirst/go-whosonfirst-iterate/README.md

 ### QueryFilters

-You can also specify inline queries by appending one or more `include` or `exclude` parameters to a `emitter.Emitter` URI, where the value is a string in the format of:
+You can also specify inline queries by appending one or more `include` or `exclude` parameters to a `iterate.Iterator` URI, where the value is a string in the format of:

 ```
 {PATH}={REGULAR EXPRESSION}